 With Zack Greinke now off to greener pastures, it’s looking like the Dodgers rotation will rely on the stellar lefty (despite two recent additions).
 He’s thrived on it before.
 He’ll have to do so again.
 The three-time Cy Young Award winner was the third best starter in the NL in 2015 – the second best in Los Angeles.
 The final statistics, though, indicate Kershaw maintained a level of excellence that has made him the best pitcher of his era.
 With a little help from his offense, there’s no doubt he’ll remain at the top.

 With big contracts come big expectations.
 Greinke’s recent deal from Arizona, following a career year, is about as enormous as it gets: six years, $206.5 million.
 He, as well as former Brave Shelby Miller, will be asked to revive a rotation that posted a 4.37 earned run average in 2015 (23rd in MLB).
 It’s asking a lot to duplicate 19-3, 200 Ks and a league-best 1.66 ERA.
 If the bats of Goldschmit and Pollock remain hot, the wins will come – and the positive vibes will reign.

 David Price: No complaints about the Green Monster

 Greinke wasn’t the only star pitcher who saw an tremendous pay raise.
 Price cashes in with Boston at $217 million over seven years.
+That is more money than he made at an online casino in Canada while playing as a member of the Toronto Blue Jays.
 He joins a Red Sox team poised to go from worst-to-first in the AL East.
 He also places himself in an unenviable position.
 The famed 37-foot high left field wall just 315 feet away from home plate is enticing for right handed hitters, and, thus, makes Fenway Park historically unkind to left-handed starting pitchers.

 Matt Harvey: Openness and honesty always wins out